Global Smarts Mentoring Program

-In the 2018-19 academic year, the Council seeks to serve 150 students from up to 10 middle schools.
 The Global Smarts Mentoring Program has an application process that open to interested schools on an annual basis.
-Please contact the Council's Director of Student Programs Kristin Hutchinson at (215) 561-4700, ext.
-228 for additional information about this year's program.
+Please contact the Council's Global Smarts Program Director, Eric Bumbaca at (215) 561-4700, ext.
+216 for additional information about the 2020-21 program.

 Global Smarts is a 2020 Lindy Award Recipient

 In June 2020, the Global Smarts Mentoring Program was awarded the Lindy Award for Excellence in K-16 Partnerships by the Philadelphia Higher Education Network for Neighborhood Development (PHENND).